sonatype-nexus-community/iq-success-metrics2/README.md

 Example:  create-datafiles.bat http://localhost:8070 admin admin123 monthly.json

-The script will run 3 python3 programs that each extract data from different Nexus IQ REST API's
+The script will run three python3 programs that each extract data from different Nexus IQ REST API's

 All output files are saved to the current directory